-Custom post types are useful tools for creating content on your WordPress site.
-They let you get new content up more quickly, and organize it more effectively.
+It's important to get new content up more quickly, and organize it effectively.
 However, you won’t always want all that custom content to be visible to everyone.

-In this guide, we’ll discuss what custom post types are and when you might want to keep them private.
-Then we’ll show you how to protect WordPress custom post types with the easy-to-use Password Protected Categories plugin.
+In this step-by-step beginners' guide, we’ll discuss what custom post types are and when you might want to keep them private.
+Then we’ll show you how to protect custom post type WordPress with the easy-to-use Password Protected Categories plugin.
 Let’s jump right in!

 An introduction to custom post types in WordPress

 While you can do a lot with the post types WordPress supplies, sometimes you’ll want additional flexibility.
 For example, let’s say you use your website to run an e-commerce store.
 In this case, you could benefit from having a Products post type.
-This would be set up with all the features and information you need to create individual product pages.
+This would be set up with all the features and information you need to create individual product pages for the entire site.

 In fact, this is one of the things that popular e-commerce plugins such as WooCommerce do for you:

-There are actually a lot of plugins that add new custom post types to your site.
+There are actually a lot of membership plugins that add new custom post type WordPress to your site.
 You can even create your own post types, both manually and using a plugin.
-Either way, this is a great method for expanding what you can do with WordPress, and streamlining the process of creating new content.
+Either way, this is a great method for expanding what you can do with WordPress and streamlining the process of creating new content.

 Sometimes, you want any visitor to be able to view everything on your website.
 However, that’s not always the case.
 In some cases, you may need to restrict access to certain content on your WordPress site and only display it to approved or logged-in users.
 This can be achieved by setting permissions for specific users or user roles.

 Here are just a few examples of scenarios when you might want to do this: